MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-OwaVirtualDirectory.md

 - You can run the Set-OwaVirtualDirectory cmdlet on any server that has the Exchange Server administration tools installed.

 - Several parameters for the Set-OwaVirtualDirectory cmdlet can contain more than one value.
 These are known as multivalued properties.
 Make sure that you modify multivalued properties correctly.
-For information, see Modifying multivalued properties.
+For information, see Modifying multivalued properties (https://technet.microsoft.com/library/bb684908.aspx).

 - Many of the Outlook on the web virtual directory settings require you to run the IISReset /noforce command before the change takes effect.
 For example, when you enable or disable forms-based authentication, or when you enable or disable the Private computer option on the sign-in page.